 While all of us have full-time jobs and have little time, we still like to get together and geek out over stuff.
 What better-a-way to do that when you live on opposite sides of the country than to create a podcast!
 Co-hosts Robyn Miller, Muaz Z., and Ben Janca and industry special guests join me in geeking out over games, media, and literature.

-After finishing our first season we went on a brief hiatus and currently just upload when we find the time, but a new season will be starting sometime in 2018.
+After finishing our first season we went on a brief hiatus and currently just upload when we find the time.

 According to a press release from last September by the Department of Veterans Affairs (VA), the suicide rate of veterans in the United States is 22% greater than non-veteran citizens.
 “We know that of the 20 [veteran] suicides a day that we reported last year, 14 are not under VA care,” said VA Secretary Dr. David J. Shulkin in the report.
 “This is a national public health issue that requires a concerted, national approach.”
 Even without this data, it’s easy to see that war affects all lives intertwined with its pervasive web.
 Being deployed overseas is not a nine-to-five job; war doesn’t stop for coffee breaks or lunch dates.
 And, over the last few years, there is an increasing lack of belief in the support the VA can offer veterans returning home; a question in credibility that stemmed from whistle-blowers who, in 2015, made the claim that hundreds of thousands of veterans have died while on the VA’s waitlist for healthcare.

 Why events like Dragon Con are holding contemporary geek culture together where E3 falls short, and how that is changing the industry.